'Game of Thrones' road renamed due to Lannister twincest

-An Australian street named after the ruling Lannister family in "Game of Thrones" has hit a dead end.
+An Australian street named specifically for the ruling Lannister family in "Game of Thrones" has hit a dead end.

-Charlemont Rise, a planned community outside the port city of Geelong, Victoria, has changed the name of Lannister Road after a resident complained it invoked the close (really, really close) relationship between siblings Cersei and Jaime Lannister.
+Charlemont Rise, which describes itself as a "master-planned community" outside the port city of Geelong, Victoria, has changed the name of Lannister Road after a resident complained it invoked the close (really, really close) relationship between twins Cersei and Jaime Lannister.

 "They objected to that fact that it had a reference to incest," project manager Gary Smith said, according to the Geelong Advertiser newspaper.

-People driving through Charlemont Rise can already make their way down other streets inspired by the hit HBO series: Catelyn Road, Stannis Street, Winterfell Road, Greyjoy Street, Baelish Drive and Tywin Street, named after the Lannister patriarch who met his end at the hands of his (non-incest-loving) son Tyrion.
+People driving through Charlemont Rise can already make their way down other streets inspired by the hit HBO series: Catelyn Road, Stannis Street, Winterfell Road, Greyjoy Street, Baelish Drive and Tywin Street.
+The latter is named for the Lannister patriarch who met his end at the hands of his (non-incest-loving) son, Tyrion.

-But Lannister Road apparently didn't sit well with at least one resident, and as such, it violated rules that road names can't offend the general public, the Geelong Advertiser reports.
+But Lannister Road apparently didn't sit well with at least one resident, and as such, it violated rules that road names can't offend the general public, the Geelong Advertiser reported this week.

-I'm guessing Ramsay Bolton Avenue won't be showing up on any Charlemont Rise maps.
+Apparently, Ramsay Bolton Boulevard won't be showing up in Charlemont Rise anytime soon.

 Discuss: 'Game of Thrones' road renamed due to Lannister...